 The Academy has an agreed admissions number of 180 children for entry in Year 7.
-The Academy will accordingly admit up to 180 children in the relevant age group each year if sufficient applications are received.
+The Academy will admit up to 180 children if sufficient applications are received.
 All children will be admitted if 180 or fewer apply.

 If the Academy is oversubscribed, after the admission of children with an Education, Health and Care Plan, where the Academy is named, priority for admission will be given to those children who sit the assessment1 and who meet the criteria in the order set out below: